etleyden/dsa-toc-tool/json_spec.md

 # How to write JSON for dsa_toc_tool

-Creating input example data structures for this library are really easy as we have provided a JSON specification for each data structure, described below:
+Creating input example data structures for this library are really easy as we have provided a JSON specification for each data structure, described below.
+The DSA type needs to be declared as `dsa_type`, with each type having its own value.

 ## DFA